2024 Highlights

 +

-Responsible for advancing sustainability initiatives and activities at company and property level
+Advance sustainability initiatives and activities at company level

-Each group reports regularly to the Sustainability and ESG team
+Involve representatives from across functions, regions, and properties and report regularly to the Sustainability and ESG team

 -